 Barbers often refer to hair tonics as “friction lotions,” because they can be used to give clients an invigorating scalp massage.
 This type of massage helps to stimulate blood circulation to the hair follicles, while the tonic moisturizes and conditions the hair and scalp.

 Reuzel Hair Tonic is modeled on a classic barber formula and even smells like the tonics used in old-fashioned barber shops.
 The ingredients perform important functions in keeping the hair healthy and attractive.
 The witch hazel extract is a natural astringent, which tightens the skin on the scalp and neck.
 Nettle leaf extract makes the hair shinier, while the rosemary extract moisturizes the hair and the horsetail root extract strengthens the hair.
 Finally, the plant-based alcohol softens the hair and makes a good cutting agent.

-At Schorem Barbers they keep Hair Tonic in the refrigerator so that scalp massages are brisk, cool and refreshing.
+At Schorem barbers they keep our Hair Tonic for men in the refrigerator so that scalp massages are brisk, cool and refreshing.
 Keeping a bottle of tonic in the refrigerator makes a bracing, cooling refresher for scalp and neck massages.
 However, the tonic does not need to be refrigerated.

 Using hair tonic is easy.
 Just pour a little into your palm, rub hands together, and apply to damp hair.
 Comb the tonic through the damp hair to distribute the product evenly and then style.
 You can reactivate the tonic by wetting the hair with more tonic or plain water and then re-combing and restyling.